riastradh/daence/README.md

   concealing the payload; you can then send it to your friend in an envelope with the header on it in the clear.

-    c = Daence-Encrypt(key, header, payload)
+  > c = Daence-Encrypt(key, header, payload)

 - Your friend can feed the header and authenticated ciphertext into Daence-Decrypt, which either returns the payload, if it was genuine, or reports a forgery, if it was not.
 (Your friend must immediately drop forgeries on the floor and forget about them.)

-    payload = Daence-Decrypt(key, header, c) or raise Forgery!
+  > payload = Daence-Decrypt(key, header, c) or raise Forgery!

 Unlike AES-GCM, ChaCha/Poly1305, or crypto_secretbox_xsalsa20poly1305,
-you do not need to guarantee that every message has a unique number -- though if you have one you can put it in the header to improve security.
+you do not need to guarantee that every message has a unique number or random initialization vector -- though if you have one you can put it in the header to improve security by concealing when payloads are repeated.

-Then, as long as you and your friend encrypt no more than 2^52 messages, or 2^90/L messages if you and your friend agree on a smaller limit L < 2^38 on the number of bytes in each message:
+Then, as long as you and your friend encrypt no more than 2^52 messages (or 2^90/L messages, if you and your friend can agree on a smaller limit L < 2^38 on the number of bytes in each message):

-- An adversary has no hope of distinguishing authenticated ciphertexts from uniform random noise, except for noticing when you repeat the same (header, payload) pair under the same key.
+- An adversary has no hope of distinguishing authenticated ciphertexts from uniform random noise -- except for noticing when you repeat the same (header, payload) pair under the same key.
 (You can prevent adversaries from detecting repeated messages by putting a message sequence number or just randomization in the header or payload, for